Muhammed-Osamaa/E-Commerce-Bulky-Book-By-.NET-8/README.md

 # E-Commerce Book Booking System

-This project is an E-commerce application for booking books
+This project is an E-commerce application for booking books.

 ## Features